What is the LEAPPP?

 Who is this for?

 LEAPPP is for specifically for aspiring Law Enforcement Officers or those currently going through the hiring process for a department.
-However - current LEO's and non-LEO's are more than welcome to take part in the testing process!
+However - current LEO's and non-LEO's are more than welcome to complete the program.

 How will LEAPPP be used?

-After training many aspiring LEO's in person for their physical preparedness tests and/or Academy (during the hiring process) - I first created this program with the intention for it to be delivered online to aspiring LEO's in order expand my impact.
+After training many aspiring LEO's in person for their physical preparedness tests and/or Academy (during the hiring process) - I first created this program with the intention for it to be delivered online to aspiring LEO's in order to be able to help more go into this profession prepared.

-However, after meeting with local law enforcement agencies, my big picture goal is to work with academies and agencies all over the country to prepare recruits and cadets for the physical demands of academy and the job prior to beginning.
+Currently I am meeting with academies and agencies all over the country about using LEAPPP prepare recruits and cadets for the physical demands of academy and the job prior to beginning.

 From my understanding, there are four main issues this program can help with: